 According to the FDA, the supplement brand is tasked with ensuring consistency of ingredients and general product safety.
 Some companies follow strict guidelines for ensuring consumer safety, while others cut corners.

-Health Supplement Wholesalers is one company that I have come across that uses third-party testing.
-For each product, Health Supplement Wholesalers engages a third-party testing company to conduct unbiased, quality reviews of the supplement’s ingredients as well as the effects on the body when ingested.
+Powder City is one company that I have come across that uses third-party testing.
+For each product, they engage a third-party testing company to conduct unbiased, quality reviews of the supplement’s ingredients as well as the effects on the body when ingested.

 What is Third Party Testing?